-Holiday Markets NYC: what could be better than an evening stroll with snow drifting down, drinking hot cider and snagging gifts to the sound of Christmas carols?
+Holiday Markets NYC: what could be better than an evening stroll with snow drifting down, drinking hot cider, and snagging gifts to the sound of Christmas carols?
 Vendors have been congregating in European town squares at Christmastime since the Middle Ages, selling gifts and refreshments to merrymakers.
 It took about 1,000 years for outdoor holiday markets to reach America, but thankfully we finally caught on to this festive tradition.
 New Yorkers and visitors alike can now enjoy the scents and sounds and dazzling array of shopping at holiday markets around the city.
 Dates and hours vary, but from Thanksgiving through Christmas you're guaranteed to find holiday cheer throughout Manhattan (and beyond).

 Holiday Markets NYC: Bryant Park

 Bryant Park (behind the landmark New York Public Library) is appealing any time of year, and magical during the holiday season.
-The centerpiece of Bank of America Winter Village is a free skating rink open through March 4, 2018.
+The centerpiece of Bank of America Winter Village is a free skating rink open through Feb.
+29, 2020.
 No need to try to get your own skates past a TSA checkpoint—rentals are available.
-Now through January 2, 2018, more than 125 vendors line the park, offering items ranging from practical (stocking caps) to whimsical (puppets) to luxurious (gourmet chocolate).
+Now through January 5, 2020, more than 125 vendors line the park, offering items ranging from practical (stocking caps) to whimsical (puppets) to luxurious (gourmet chocolate).
 Graze your way through the market, or try Celsius, a two-story ice cube of a restaurant overlooking the rink.

 Holiday Markets NYC: Times Square